 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Confusion, sensitivity to light, headache with nausea and vomiting, stiff neck, fever, or rash
+- Confusion, sensitivity to light, severe headache, nausea, vomiting, stiff neck

 - Fast or uneven heartbeat

 - Fever, chills, cough, sore throat, body aches

 - Rapid weight gain, swelling in your hands, ankles, or feet

 If you notice these less serious side effects, talk with your doctor:

 - Pain, itching, burning, swelling, or a lump under your skin where the needle is placed